GoogleCloudPlatform/cloud-sql-proxy/README.md

 ## CLI Flags

-The Cloud SQL Proxy takes a few arguments to configure what instances to connect to and connection behavior.
+The Cloud SQL Auth proxy takes a few arguments to configure what instances to connect to and connection behavior.
 For a full list of flags supported by the proxy, use `cloud_sql_proxy -help`.